flutter/samples/add_to_app/README.md

 ### Flutter modules

-There are 3 Flutter modules included in the codebase:
+There are three Flutter modules included in the codebase:

 * `flutter_module` displays the dimensions of the screen, a button that increments a simple counter, and an optional exit button.